Viltrac/requestrr-igor/README.md

 [![DockerHub](https://img.shields.io/badge/GitHub-Repo-lightgrey?style=for-the-badge&logo=github)](https://github.com/thomst08/requestrr/)

-Requestrr
+Requestrr - Igor Version
 =================

 ![logo](https://i.imgur.com/0UzLYvw.png)

 Requestrr is a chatbot used to simplify using services like Sonarr/Radarr/Lidarr/Overseerr/Ombi via the use of chat!
+This version speaks like Igor!

 ### Features